Rafiah-n/Computer-vision-for-AOT-dissolution/README.md

 # Computer vision for dissolution of AOT in a Water-Decane-AOT system using task-based incremental learning

-2 Versions:
+# 2 Versions:
 YOLO segmentation:
-Using Ultralytics pipeline
+- Using Ultralytics pipeline (restrictive)

 UNet segmentation:
 - Pretrained ResNet18 on ImageNet weights